• Skip to main content

 5. Self-care changes

-6. Sleep patterns have changed
+6. Sleep patterns altered

 7. Extremely sensitive